jup-ag/space-station/guides/9-bridge/2-bridging.md

 6. **Asset Selector and Amount Field:** Select the token on the destination blockchain you want to bridge to.
 The amount field is auto-calculated based on market rates and is un-editable.
 7. **Route:** The best route is determined by the application and displayed here for you to review.
 8. **Preview:** The bridging transaction preview will build here, identifying the Amount that will be received and the total fee estimates for the transaction.
 Note: There will be fees on both the source and destination blockchains as you have to execute transactions on both.
-9. **Approve and Proceed with Transaction:** Once you have reviewed the Route and the Preview.
+9. **Approve and Proceed with Transaction:** Once you have reviewed the Route and the Preview you this will start the bridging transaction process.

 ## deBridge UI

+1. **deBridge Bridge Selector:** Application selector to navigate to the deBridge bridging tool.
+2. **Settings:** Source chain settings can be modified here, including gas fee, node selection and other settings native to the source blockchain.
+3.